-A temporary up-scale error is usually present when a new strike is started soon after steaming out a pan due to stored heat in pan walls and entrainment separator.
-Actually little heat is added to the vapor by pan walls due to the relatively low vapor velocity but some is picked up as it is accelerated in the separator.
+A temporary upscale error is usually present when a new strike is started soon after steaming out a pan due to stored heat in pan walls and entrainment separator.
+Actually little heat is added to the vapor by pan walls due to the relatively low vapor velocity, but some is picked up as it is accelerated in the separator.
 In steel pans, this represents little problem as the surfaces quickly fall to vapor temperature after boiling starts.
 But on older pans with heavy cast iron domes and separators, it can retard the temperature drop to equilibrium and it becomes more desirable to locate the element near the entrance end of the separator where the vapor first reaches an adequate velocity, points A or B in Figure 5.
 Alternatively, a short spray of water can be introduced when boiling starts and the lower temperature vapor will quickly cool the internal pan surfaces below the boiling temperature of the concentrating syrup.
 Figure 5: Locating the Sensor Element on Pans with Cast Iron Domes and Separators

 DOWNSCALE ERRORS are generally caused by water addition to the vapor stream before it reaches the vapor bulb.
-Even small quantities of water can appreciably desuperheat the vapor and destroy Monitor accuracy and reliability.
-Some of the places where this can occur will now be pointed out and corrective measures suggested.
+Even small quantities of water can appreciably desuperheat the vapor and destroy monitor accuracy and reliability.
+Here are some of the places where this can occur, with suggestive corrective measures:

-Overhead spray systems for washing pans are a common source of trouble if any water remains in the spray header; it can be heated by the superheated vapor during the strike to its boiling point and periodically spurt out to mix with the vapor.
+Overhead spray systems for washing pans are a common source of trouble.
+If any water remains in the spray header, it can be heated by the superheated vapor during the strike to its boiling point and periodically spurt out to mix with the vapor.
 Each time this happens, the oversaturation reading will drop suddenly, often below zero, and slowly recover toward a correct reading.
 A hole should be drilled at the lowest point of such a spray system, 3/8" or so in order that the header will drain completely before the next strike is started.
-Needless to say, wash water valves should be checked to be sure that they are leak free.
+Needless to say, wash water valves should be checked to be sure that they are leak-free.

-Steam out valves should preferably be located in a horizontal run near to the pan to eliminate the possibility of vapor condensing in a riser outside the pan and accumulating to a level that would be heated to the boiling point and spurt into the pan vapor.
+Steam out valves should be located in a horizontal run near the pan to eliminate the possibility of vapor condensing in a riser outside the pan and accumulating to a level that would be heated to the boiling point and spurt into the pan vapor.

-Experience confirms that minor water leaks at pan walls such as window wash sprays do not affect Monitor readings as they quickly mix with boiling massecuite.
+Minor water leaks at pan walls such as window wash sprays do not affect monitor readings as they quickly mix with boiling massecuite.
 Only those that can be shattered into the vapor stream ahead of the measuring point cause trouble.

-Pans equipped with overhead drive circulators present a problem if the shaft packing is water lubricated.
-A small flow of water will find its way down the shaft and mix safely with the boiling massecuite but, if the packing is not well maintained, increasing water leakage will flip off the rotating shaft and couplings and be picked up by the vapor.
-It is better in this case, to meter the flow of water to the packing by means of a needle valve or rotameter and keep it low enough to prevent vapor cooling.
+Pans equipped with overhead drive circulators present a problem if the shaft packing is waterlubricated.
+A small flow of water will find its way down the shaft and mix safely with the boiling massecuite, but if the packing is not well maintained, increasing water leakage will flip off the rotating shaft and couplings and be picked up by the vapor.
+In this case, it is better to meter the flow of water to the packing by means of a needle valve or rotameter and keep it low enough to prevent vapor cooling.

-As noted earlier, excessive water flow or temperature of reference chamber might make a small downscale error due to friction drop through the exit window but it is very doubtful if the connection is made with 1/4"OD tubing.
+As noted earlier, excessive water flow or reference chamber temperature tmight make a small downscale error due to friction drop through the exit window, but this is unlikely if the connection is made with 1/4" OD tubing.
 This is easily checked by shutting off the water flow for a few seconds to see if there is any appreciable change in monitor reading.